Parker Bridwell

 Parker Alan Bridwell (born August 2, 1991) is an American former professional baseball pitcher.
 The Baltimore Orioles selected Bridwell in the ninth round of the 2010 MLB draft.
-He made his Major League Baseball (MLB) debut in 2016.
-He has played in MLB for the Orioles and the Los Angeles Angels.
-He signed a minor league deal with the Minnesota Twins on January 28, 2020.
+He played in Major League Baseball (MLB) for the Orioles and the Los Angeles Angels.

 Career

 Amateur career

 Bridwell attended Hereford High School in Hereford, Texas, where he was a three-sport athlete, playing baseball, American football, and basketball.
 In American football, he played quarterback and punter.
 In baseball, he played as a pitcher, and was named to the All-State third-team by the Texas Sports Writers Association.
 He committed to attend Texas Tech University and play college baseball and college football for the Texas Tech Red Raiders.

 Baltimore Orioles

-The Baltimore Orioles selected Bridwell in the ninth round of the 2010 MLB draft.
+The Baltimore Orioles selected Bridwell in the ninth round, with the 268th overall pick, of the 2010 Major League Baseball draft.
 The Orioles offered Bridwell a $750,000 signing bonus.
 When MLB refused to approve it, he signed with Baltimore for a $625,000 bonus.
-In 2011, Bridwell played for the Aberdeen Ironbirds of the Class A-Short Season New York–Penn League, and was named their Opening Day starting pitcher.
-Bridwell spent two seasons with the Delmarva Shorebirds of the Class A South Atlantic League.
-In 2014, he pitched for the Frederick Keys of the Class A-Advanced Carolina League.
+In 2011, Bridwell played for the Aberdeen Ironbirds of the Low–A New York–Penn League, and was named their Opening Day starting pitcher.
+Bridwell spent two seasons with the Delmarva Shorebirds of the Single–A South Atlantic League.
+In 2014, he pitched for the Frederick Keys of the High–A Carolina League.
 On May 19, he was named the Carolina League's pitcher of the week.
 The Orioles assigned Bridwell to the Arizona Fall League after the 2014 season.
-Bridwell played for the Bowie Baysox of the Class AA Eastern League in 2015, and was added to the Orioles' 40-man roster after the season.
+Bridwell played for the Bowie Baysox of the Double–A Eastern League in 2015, and was added to the Orioles' 40-man roster after the season.

-Bridwell began the 2016 season with the Norfolk Tides of the Class AAA International League.
+Bridwell began the 2016 season with the Norfolk Tides of the Triple–A International League.
 The Orioles promoted him to the major leagues on August 21.
 He pitched in two games for Baltimore.
 In the second, he allowed a grand slam, and he was optioned to the minor leagues after the game.